cloudability/public-azure-samples/README.md

    The script performs the following actions
    1. Create an AD Service Principal
    2. For every subscription:
-      2.1 Create a role with a set of read-only permissions, with the subscription as the scope 2.2 Assign the role to the service principal created in Step 1
+      2.1 Assign the built-in "Reader" role to the service principal created in Step 1, with a subscription scope
    3. Output the application id and secret for the service principal.
 Please send generated application id and secret to Cloudability in a secure manner.